TomDeneire/notify-diagnostics.nvim/README.md

 - You can configure which diagnostics are displayed (e.g. only errors).
 - You can exclude certain error codes (e.g. E501 - line too long).
-- You can determine which events (e.g. `BufPostWrite`) trigger a notification refresh.
+- You can determine which events (e.g. `BufWritePost`) trigger a notification refresh.
 - You can set a timeout for the notication to

 ### Appearance